BB-301/rust-iced-gif-maker/README.md

 ## Still to do...

-* I have yet to test this application on a Windows system.
+* The application was tested on `macOS` and `Windows 11`, but I would also like to test it on `Raspberry Pi OS`.
-* I need to fix the bug described in [How to build - Potential issue](#potential-issue), about [rfd](https://github.com/PolyMeilex/rfd) making the application crash on `macOS` (and maybe elsewhere) when some environment variable(s) is(are) missing.
+* I need to fix the bug described in [How to build - Potential issue](#potential-issue), about [rfd](https://github.com/PolyMeilex/rfd) making the application crash on `macOS` (and maybe elsewhere).
 * Ideally, the application would warn the user when (if) a save operation fails.
 But currently the application only prints whether the save operation was successful or not to `stdout`.
 * This project currently relies on a [forked version](https://github.com/BB-301/iced_gif/tree/tmp) of the [iced_gif](https://github.com/tarkah/iced_gif) widget repository.
 In this application, the `iced_gif::gif::Frames::from_bytes` (from the `tokio` feature flag) is used to decode the animated GIF into frames that are required by the widget.
 But when starting a decoding job, that job cannot be cancelled.
 This is generally not a problem for small to mid sized GIFs, but it could be wasteful for bigger ones.
-A simple solution around this problem would be to modify `iced_gif::gif::Frames::from_bytes` with an optional argument for the receiver's part of a channel that would allow cancelling a job, and then use that channel's sender part to signal cancellation from the application, when required.
+A simple solution around this problem would be to modify `iced_gif::gif::Frames::from_bytes` with an optional argument for the receiver part of a channel that would allow cancelling a job, and then use that channel's sender part to signal cancellation from the application, when required.

 ## Contact